Use the Targets & Caps tab to enable the Targets & Limits and Salary Cap features and select appropriate settings.

-The data is read-only and cannot be modified on this page; however, you may change the rate type (preliminary or current) in the Global Attributes section on the Properties page.
+The data is read-only and cannot be modified on this page; however, you may change the rate type (preliminary or current) on the Properties Tab.

 ||This section contains the Update Rate link which allows you to update this person’s rate for this period and all future periods with the latest approved rate.